Your home base in Stavanger

 Gladmat

-Scandinavia's largest food festival — the entire harbour becomes one giant celebration of food
+Scandinavia's largest food festival — the entire harbour becomes one giant celebration (July 24–27, 2026).

 August